openstack-archive/dragonflow/doc/source/specs/keep_db_consistency.rst

 will still cause inconsistency, because all the operations in that function are not atomic.
 This phenomenon is discovered in multi-node deployments.

+* Scenario 3:

+    1. Dragonflow local controller subscribe its concerned data;
+    2. Neutron plugin publish a new created data;
+    3. Dragonflow local controller receive data and store in the cache.

+After Dragonflow local controller subscribe its concerned data, the sub/pub connection between local controller and sub/pub system is down because of the breakdown of network or sub/pub system, so local controller will lose the new data.
+Another case is after local controller receives the pub message, it happens internal exception in the data process, then the new data will be dropped.

+* Scenario 4:

+    1. A VM online on a Dragonflow local controller host while it is the first VM of one tenant on the host;
+    2. The local controller will fetch all the data belong to the tenant from Dragonflow NoSQL DB.

+After the VM online, the data read/write connection between local controller and Dragonflow NoSQL DB is down because of the breakdown of network or the problem of DB itself(restart or node crash), then the local controller will lose the tenant data it concerned.

 Proposed Change
 ===============

-To solve the problems discussed above, the general idea is to introduce a distributed lock mechanism for core plugin layer.
+To solve the problems discussed in Scenario 2, the general idea is to introduce a distributed lock mechanism for core plugin layer.
 The distributed lock is to protect the API context and prevent from concurrent write operations on the same records in the database.
+As to the problems discussed in Scenario 1, 3 and 4, we need a effective data synchronization mechanism.

 Distributed Lock
 ----------------